When to go to the ER

 So, when do any of you take your kids to the ER versus the doctors office or treating them at home?

-I'm comfortable doing treatments every 4 hours on the nebulizer when the kids are sick, but as Asthma Doc says, "That's just a bandaid approach.
+I'm comfortable doing treatments every 4 hours on the nebulizer when the kids are sick, but as Asthma Doc says, "That's just a Bandaid approach.
 You've got to find out what's causing the inflammation."
 I always take the kids to Asthma Doc to start, he knows them so well, he knows how they respond (or don't respond to medication).
 Often times, we have to do a round of steroids (Prednisone bottles are always part of our medicine chest).
-Sometimes antibiotics as well.
+Sometimes antibiotics if they have pneumonia.

 But how do you know if you need to go back?
 What about after-hours doctor visits or skip that altogether and head to the ER?
 Webmd has a great section on their website called What is an Asthma Attack?
 It lists symptoms of an asthma attack and tells you when to call 911,

 This is what I have learned over the last 11 years, but don't take my word for it-ask your doctor what he wants you to watch for!